icfnext/cq-component-maven-plugin/src/site/markdown/adding-a-widget.md

 ### Adding the Widget Annotation
 Widget definitions are found by the plugin by scanning all dependencies for the [Widget](apidocs/com/citytechinc/cq/component/annotations/config/Widget.html) annotation.
-As such, this annotation must be added to any custom Widget to make the Widget definition accessible to the plugin at build time.
+As such, this annotation must be added to any custom Widget to make the Widget definition accessible to the plugin.
 This annotation explicitly defines the link between the custom Widget annotation, the custom Widget Maker, and the output xtype, associating all three with the annotated Widget.

-#### Example (For CQ.Ext.form.Checkbox):
+#### Widget Annotation Example
+*(For CQ.Ext.form.Checkbox):*

 	...
 	import com.citytechinc.cq.component.dialog.AbstractWidget;